Swell

 88-Foot Converted Tug

 Swell is a beautiful, classic, converted tugboat.
-She accommodates up to 12 guests in 6 private cabins, and a crew of 5.
+She accommodates up to 12 guests in 6 private cabins, and a crew of 5 or 6.

 Ship Overview